-Dr Cheung Hoi Shan began her research career in 2004 at the Singapore Children’s Society, a voluntary welfare organisation which played a major role in nurturing her interest in research on children and families in Singapore.
-She obtained a PhD in Developmental Psychology from the National University of Singapore (NUS) in 2014, where she studied how parental sensitive behaviour is related to children’s peer relationship in preschool.
-Upon graduation, she continued to develop her research in attachment theory and school bullying, as a postdoctoral fellow in the Department of Psychology at NUS and later a visiting scholar in the Department of Human Development and Family Studies at Purdue University.
-Dr Cheung joined Yale-NUS College in 2017.
+Assistant Professor Cheung Hoi Shan began her research career in 2004 at the Singapore Children’s Society, a voluntary welfare organisation which played a major role in nurturing her interest in research on children and families in Singapore.
+She obtained a PhD in Developmental Psychology from the National University of Singapore (NUS) in 2014, with a research focus on attachment theory, parental sensitive behaviour and children’s social development.
+She subsequently completed a postdoctoral fellowship at the Department of Psychology at NUS, and was a visiting scholar in the Department of Human Development and Family Studies at Purdue University.
+In her postdoctoral years, she further developed her research expertise in parent-child attachment, and extended her research interest into other domains of child development such as school bullying and the effects of parental discipline.
+Asst Prof Cheung joined Yale-NUS College in 2017.

-Dr Cheung has a long-standing interest in the study of parenting practices and their influence on children’s social development.
-Part of her work involves observing how parents and children interact in naturalistic settings.
-Her current work investigates cultural differences in parenting styles and practices, which have implications on the interpretation of parent-child relationship quality and consequently, children’s development.
+Asst Prof Cheung has a long-standing interest in studying how parent-child attachment at various developmental stages may influence children’s social development.
+Part of her work involves observing parents and children interact in naturalistic settings, and examines how parenting behaviours may have different meanings and correlates in non-Western cultures.
+Her current research looks at how the quality of parent-child attachment may buffer the effects of bullying and victimisation in school.
 Other research interests include parents’ use of disciplinary practices and corporal punishment, parent-peer dynamics in adolescence, social stratification and children’s academic self-concept and aspirations, as well as academic stress in childhood.

 Parenting and Child Development